abi-am/omicss-25/Group projects/GP3/README.md

 # Contributors
    Primary contributor: Nate Zadirako
    Contributing authors: Mariia Arakelian, Nane Pivazyan
-  # Content
+  # Contents
+  * Overview
+  * Background
+  * Data preprocessing
+  * ADMIXTURE
+  * Phylogenetic analysis

 ## Project Overview
 This project aims to explore the population structure of Caucasian varieties of grapevine using whole-genome sequencing data.
 The participants will become familiar with the VCF file format, the standard data preprocessing pipeline (variant calling, filtering) and the downstream population genomics analyses (ADMIXTURE, phylogenetic tree construction).

+## Background
+Now that whole-genome sequencing (WGS) is relatively cheap and accessible, it has become possible to collect WGS data from hundreds or even thousands of individuals.
+This enables us to explore large-scale patterns of genetic variation across entire populations.

+**Population genetics** is the study of the genetic makeup of biological populations and changes in this makeup over time.
+It provides insights into evolutionary processes such as natural selection, genetic drift, mutation, and migration.

+**Population genomics** extends these principles to genome-wide data, allowing us to look at variation across the entire genome, rather than focusing on a few selected markers.

+In practical terms, we might want to understand where a given sample came from, how it relates to others, or whether distinct groups of individuals share common ancestry.

+In this project, we will apply these concepts to real WGS data and perform two downsteam analyses: **ADMIXTURE** and **phylogenetic tree construction**.

+**ADMIXTURE** is a model-based clustering method that estimates the proportion of ancestry each individual inherits from a predefined number of ancestral populations.
+It is used to detect population structure and infer historical admixture events.
+For our grapevine dataset, ADMIXTURE will help us understand whether different varieties share ancestry and to what extent they may represent mixtures of multiple ancestral gene pools.

+**Phylogenetic tree construction**, on the other hand, focuses on the evolutionary relationships between individuals or groups.
+By building a tree, we can visualize how closely related different grapevine samples are and potentially infer patterns of divergence and descent.
+This can reveal clades of related varieties and provide a complementary view to the ADMIXTURE results.

+Together, these two analyses give us a nice interpretable overview of both shared ancestry and evolutionary relationships in our dataset.

+> You might be curious what other people are doing with this kind of data and tools!
+[This review](https://academic.oup.com/gbe/article/15/4/evad054/7092825) describes the application of admixture to human populations, and [this report](https://www.journalofinfection.com/article/S0163-4453(20)30159-6/fulltext) describes shows how phylogenetic analysis can be used to track the infection source of a COVID-19 patient.

 ### Data

-The data for this project comes from [this publication]().
+The data for this project comes from [this publication](https://www.science.org/doi/10.1126/science.add8655).
 We will reanalyse a subset of Caucasian grapevine samples, both cultivated (*V. vinifera*) and wild (*V. sylvestris*), and attempt to uncover patterns of genetic diversity from populations of different geographic origin.

 You can familiarise yourself with the samples, their regions of origin, genetic background and phenotypes by studying the metadata table here: